Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 # tadaaa! we can now do pip install, it'll install in my_venv folder
 ```

-Ot's so widely used, that it has been integrated in stdlib as the `venv` module ([attention, it's not exactly the same thing](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe)).
+It's so widely used, that it has been integrated in stdlib as the `venv` module ([attention, it's not exactly the same thing](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe)).

 So you can even use it with a basic Python installing:
 ````